 Initially, Bruce Banner's transformations were triggered at nightfall, turning him into a gray-skinned creature of average human intelligence, prone to violent moods.
-The gray Hulk (who years later would adopt the alias Joe Fixit) tender to wander around where he pleased and was often annoyed when puny humans got scared of him or mistook him for an attacking monster. <p>Starting with issue #2 of the Hulk's first series, a few weeks after the G-bomb test first mutated Banner, a change happened.
+The gray Hulk (who years later would adopt the alias Joe Fixit) tended to wander around where he pleased and was often annoyed when "puny" humans got scared of him or mistook him for an attacking monster. <p>But a few weeks after the G-bomb test first mutated Banner, a change happened.
 The creature's skin went from gray to green.
 He also spoke more primitively, as if it were becoming more difficult to form thoughts.
-Very soon afterward, the Hulk was finally captured by the U.S. military in issue #3 and was shot into space, in the hopes that he'd be gone forever.
+Very soon afterward, the Hulk was finally captured by the U.S. military in #3 and was shot into space, in the hopes that he'd be gone forever.
 His friend Rick Jones was able to guide the capsule back to Earth, but not before the creature travelled through the Van Allen radiation belt, causing his mutation to progress even further. <p>For a couple of days, Banner was now trapped as the green-skinned Hulk rather than transforming back at sunrise.
 The jade giant was now a near-mindless creature who only obeyed Rick Jones.
 Rick then subjected the creature to a form of radiation therapy Banner had been working on and the result was interesting...

-Mentally broken by having enjoyed control only to lose it again, Banner's personality retreated, choosing to die rather than suffer more, and the green goliath was now left without a human side as he went on a deadly rampage.
+Mentally broken by having control over his transformations slip through his fingers again, Banner's personality retreated.
+The former scientiest chose to die rather than suffer more, and the green goliath was now left without a human side as he went on a deadly rampage.
 Seeing no way for him to safely stay on Earth, the sorcerer Dr. Strange exiled the Hulk to an other-dimensional crossroads. <p>After several issues of other-dimensional adventures, Banner's personality emerged and once again faced the fact that he was a personality that had been splintered by the traumas of his childhood.
 His past was full of memories of his short-tempered, alcoholic, abusive father Brian Banner, who was jealous of Bruce's prodigy-level intelligence and convinced the boy was a mutant.
 After his mother Rebecca's death at Brian's hands later, Bruce started bottling up any rage or anger he ever had. <p>Bruce's return restored the savage Hulk's humanity and soon afterward they returned to Earth.
 Then, thanks to Doc Samson and some high-tech equipment, Banner and the Hulk were separated physically in an attempt to fix everything.
-But instead, Banner and the Hulk were now dying due to the separation and the jade giant was again free of any humanity or morality, once more becoming a lethal force.
+But instead, Banner and the Hulk were now dying due to the separation and the Jade Giant was again free of any humanity or morality, once more becoming a lethal force.